-The best raw food diet is one that is pre-made and formulated by a professional animal nutritionist to be complete and balanced.
-DIY raw diets are often deficient in essential nutrition unless you yourself are well schooled in dog nutrition.
+The best raw food diet is premade and formulated by a professional animal nutritionist to be complete and balanced.
+DIY raw diets are often deficient in essential nutrition unless you are well schooled in dog nutrition.
 The majority of raw dog food on the market is considered supplemental.
-Dog nutrition is a science!

 The main ingredient in your dog's raw diet will be muscle meat.
-For this reason, it is critical that you choose high-quality, human-grade meat that contains a minimal amount of fat.
+For this reason, you must choose high-quality, human-grade meat that contains a minimal amount of fat.

-You can often tell just by looking at meat if it is lean.
+You can often tell just by looking at meat if it is lean and low on fats.
 Another way to check is by considering the texture — meat with high-fat content will feel especially greasy.

 Another way to check if the food has too much fat is by checking your dog's stool.
 His poop should never look or feel greasy.

-Of course, not all fats are bad.
-In fact, your dog requires some fat in his diet — it just needs to be the right type of fat.
+While some fats are harmful, others will actually benefit your pup’s health.
+Your dog requires some fat in his diet — it just needs to be the correct type of fat.
 For instance, it is essential that he also has a source of omega-3 fatty acids.
-Pre-made raw dog foods containing salmon oil have just the right amount of these fatty acids.
+Premade raw dog foods containing salmon oil have just the right amount of these fatty acids.

 In addition to muscle meat, blended raw dog food should contain both organs and bones.

-Whereas bone is essential, it is important that the food contains neither too much nor too little.
+Whereas bone is essential, the food must contain neither too much nor too little.
 If you feed your dog too much bone, he could suffer from obstipation — chronic constipation.
-When he is able to poop, his stool will likely be chalky in color and texture.
-In contrast, if the food has too little or no bone, your dog will suffer from a deficiency of calcium and other trace minerals.
+When he can poop, his stool will likely be chalky in color and texture.
+In contrast, if the food has too little or no bone, your dog will suffer from calcium and other trace minerals deficiency.

-One of the main reasons you are leaving kibble behind is to avoid the high carbohydrate content that your dog never evolved to eat.
-Pre-made raw food that is high in carbs may be bolstered with wheat, corn, or soy.
+One of the main reasons you leave kibble behind is to avoid the high carbohydrate content that your dog never evolved to eat.
+Premaderaw food that is high in carbs may be bolstered with wheat, corn, or soy.
 Avoid such foods to prevent your dog from suffering from inflammation.

 Top raw diets do have some carbs due to the inclusion of finely-ground fruits and vegetables.
-These will help your dog regulate his blood sugar and provide him with a source of phytonutrients like antioxidants and enzymes.
-It is crucial that vegetables are ground, as this will allow dogs to absorb the maximum nutrients.
+These will help your dog regulate his blood sugar and provide him with a source of substances called phytonutrients, like antioxidants and enzymes.
+Vegetables must be ground, as this will allow dogs to absorb the maximum nutrients.

 It is always in your dog's best interest to receive a complete and balanced diet with enough of all the essential nutrients they need to be strong & healthy.
-AAFCO sets forth guidelines for these nutritional minimums and even maximums for some factors.
+AAFCO (Association of American Feed Control Officials) sets forth guidelines for these nutritional minimums and even maximums for some factors.
 Whereas much of the raw dog food premade companies are supplemental in their nutrition, Cali Raw dog food is complete and balanced so that you don't have to add any supplements.

-A pre-made raw diet that delivers directly to you means a shorter supply chain and therefore less risk of tainted product.
+A premade raw diet that delivers directly to you means a shorter supply chain and, therefore, less risk of tainted products.
 When you buy frozen raw dog food at your local pet store, very often that food has traveled from a manufacturer to a distributor and then to that pet store before it sits on the shelf for who knows how long and then it travels with you on your errands and into your freezer.

 In addition to choosing the right raw dog food supplier, you need to ensure that you handle and store meat appropriately.
 This will prevent the growth of bacteria after the food reaches your home.

-Meat needs to stay chilled up until the moment you feed it to your dog.
+Meat needs to stay cold until the moment you feed it to your dog.